qwerty472123/amongst_solution/README.md

 Since the Euclidean distance of a single movement cannot exceed 0.5+1e-8, it is easy to have the illusion that once the absolute value of y component exceeds 0.5, the absolute value of x component cannot be higher than 1e-8.

 But in fact, if the limitation of the Euclidean distance is $a+b$, where $a$ is a large number and the $b$ is a very small number relatively.
-When one component exceeds $a$, another component can reach about $\sqrt{b}$, which become acceptable in this case.
+When one component exceeds $a$, another component can reach about $\sqrt{b}$, which become acceptable in the challenge's case.

 This trap impressed me long time ago.